 Your facility is central to running your business.
 Imagine what could happen if a fire were to break out and your facility burnt down.
 Tenant improvements or building insurance (if you own the property) insurance will pay to repair or replace of the building.

 6. Business Income

-Business income may replace income that is lost if your dog daycare business is unable to provide services because business property or building were damaged.
-For example, your facility were damaged in a fire, you may be unable to continue operations until the facility is repaired.
+Business income may replace the income that is lost if your dog daycare business is unable to provide services because business property or building was damaged.
+For example, your facility was damaged in a fire, you may be unable to continue operations until the facility is repaired.
 This coverage may help replace the income you lose while you are unable to operate.

 Dog Day Care Insurance: Workers Compensation Insurance Policy

 Running a dog day care business is a ton of work and you find yourself wearing so many different hats.
 At some point hiring employees becomes a real thing.
 If you have employees or are thinking about expanding your staff then you should know you will need a workers compensation insurance policy.
 Required by most states, workers’ compensation insurance provides benefits to the employees of your business for work-related injuries or illnesses including medical care, wages from lost work time, and more.
 And if the worker decides to sue you, coverage can help your dog day care business with related legal fees.

 Workers’ compensation insurance can help protect your business and employees in events such as these:

 - A nervous dog bites an employee and requires an emergency room visit.

 - A back injury occurs while playing with the dogs and requires a doctor’s attention, medication and physical therapy.